Connections (1995 video game)

 Connections is a 1995 educational adventure video game.

 Gameplay

 Players progress through a series of graphic screens, and FMV video to find a series of connections.
 Items can be manipulated using hotspots.
-The game is narrated by James Burke.
 Players can toggle a hints system, adjust volume, save the game, and choose their gender.

 Plot

 Based on the show Connections on The Learning Channel, the game revolves around a plot of the player aiming to fix a computer program, by finding a series of connections that glue the world together.

 Critical reception

-Lisa Karen Savignano of Allgame wrote that the game was "exceptional" but that it had the potential to leave players endlessly frustrated.
-GameZone's Craig Majaski thought the game would appeal to players who had enjoyed Myst or Return to Zork.
-Meanwhile, The AV Club contributor Brian Clair said the game succeeded as a learning tool.
-MacWorld's George and Ben Beekman thought the game was well below the industry standard for the genre.
+Lisa Karen Savignano of AllGame wrote that the game was "exceptional" but that it had the potential to leave players endlessly frustrated.
+WorldVillage's Craig Majaski thought the game would appeal to players who had enjoyed Myst or Return to Zork.
+Meanwhile, Macworlds George and Ben Beekman thought the game was well below the industry standard for the genre.
 Entertainment Weekly thought the game was a missed opportunity; instead of being interesting and unique it was merely "Myst with a twist".